Middle School Curriculum

 Intro to Engineering Design & Computer Coding

-In this class, students will develop basic engineering skills as they create, invent, explore, and discover using a variety of tools and materials.
-If you are curious and passionate about making things that spring from your imagination, things that inspire you and that you admire, this is the class for you.
-Students will learn the importance of collaboration, increase tool fluency, become more confident in problem solving, and gain a deeper understanding of the logic behind basic computer coding.
+In this course, students develop basic engineering skills as they create, invent, explore, and discover using a variety of tools and materials, drawing on their own imagination, inspiration and passion.
+Students learn the importance of collaboration, increase tool fluency, become more confident in problem solving, and gain a deeper understanding of the logic behind basic computer coding.

 Intro to Aerospace Engineering